nartmobile/MindReaderGame/REPORT.md

 <br/>

 - Determining the User's Number
+In order to describe how we find the user's number, we must first describe the context and the premise of the game.
+There are 6 cards in the game, and each card has values on it that correspond to 2^n.
+Thus, if we have numbers on the "n"th card, then all the numbers on the "n"th card can be represented in binary with a 1 at the "n"th position.
+For example, if we have the number 19, in binary, it can be represented as 10011.
+As such, it will be placed on cards 0, 1, and 4.
+The next step would be to ask the user to tell us which cards the number appears on, and which ones it doesn't.
+By the end of this process, we will have cards 0, 1, and 4 left over.
+Since each card starts with the first number of the 2^nth power, that means that the beginning number of each card is either 1, 2, 4, 8, 16, or 32.
+We can then simply sum the first numbers of each card that is remaining to determine the user's target number.

 {Discuss how we're able to determine the user's number based on their answer's to each card(y/n)} - Andrew

 - Input Validation (General)